03 Aug Your Complete Guide to Causes of Constipation and Finding Relief – Part 3: Dysbiosis

 - Iron deficiency

-When your constipation is caused by dysbiosis – an unbalanced gut microbiota – not only are you directly uncomfortable due to the constipation but it’s probably causing other conditions.
+When your constipation is caused by dysbiosis – an unbalanced gut microbiota – not only are you directly uncomfortable due to constipation but it’s probably causing other conditions.
 Additionally, dysbiosis can also contribute to nutritional deficiencies, even if you’re eating all the right things.

 If you are experiencing constipation, it’s important to find out the underlying cause through a diagnosis.
 If your constipation is caused by dysbiosis, rebalancing your gut microbiota is the only way to truly treat your condition permanently.